Day 1 — Kangerlussuaq, Greenland

 Day 12 — Akpatok Island, Nunavut, Canada

 Today we explore around remote Akpatok Island at the northernmost extremity of the Labrador Peninsula.
 Steep and sheer limestone cliffs jut out of the cold waters.
-Encased in snow and surrounded with sea ice in the winter months, this uninhabited island lures huge amounts of wildlife, most notably the world’s largest population of breeding Thick-billed Murres, also known as Brünnich’s Guillemots (Inuktitut name: Akpatok), estimated at well over a million birds.
+Encased in snow and surrounded with sea ice in the winter months, this uninhabited island lures huge amounts of wildlife, most notably the world’s largest population of breeding Thick-billed Murres, also known as Brünnich’s Guillemots (Inuktitut name: Akpatok).
 These auks flock to the bare cliffs of the island between June and September, and incubate their single pear-shaped egg on the cliff’s ledges.
-Glaucous Gulls can be seen soaring above looking for unguarded eggs and chicks, while Black Guillemots paddle around on the nearby sea.
+Glaucous Gulls can be seen soaring above, while Black Guillemots paddle around on the nearby sea.
 Akpatok Island is also a favourite summer home for polar bears as they wait for the winter ice to form.

 Day 13— Torngat Mountains National Park, Canada

 On our way south from Akpatok we will be travelling along the Torngat Mountains National Park situated on the eastern side of Labrador’s northernmost point –sometimes described as the “Eastern Rocky Mountains”.
 Torngat Mountains National Park covers an area of 9.700 km² and is dotted with remnants of several cirque glaciers and has an outstanding array of geological features.
 The steep cliffs provide some of the best exposures to the earth’s geologic history.
-Although polar bears can often be seen hunting seals on the ice we are still too early in the season, but herds of Torngat Mountain and George River caribou migrate to and from their calving grounds and Inuit use the area to hunt, fish and travel throughout the park.
-Red and Arctic foxes will be looking for lemmings and voles.
-Harlequin Ducks, Peregrine Falcons, Barrow’s Goldeneye and Short-eared Owls are found within the park.
+Inuit use the area to hunt, fish and travel throughout the park.
 While Minke whales tend to linger in bays, humpback and fin whales like to stay offshore.

-Silver Cloud will be following the coastline, looking for the different whales.
+Silver Cloud will be heading south, looking for the different whales.

 Day 14— Cruising the Labrador Sea